 Now we're going to mix up some more colors, and we will have our tertiary palette and can begin to choose fabrics.
 The tertiary colors are a primary color (red, blue or yellow) mixed with a secondary color ... and we now have red-orange/yellow-orange, blue-violet/red-violet, blue-green/yellow-green.

 All the colors you see on the color wheel are in their purest form -- they are hues.
 When we begin to lighten or darken them using white and black, we are changing the saturation of the color.
-Add enough white to red and you have the palest pink ... which is still a red color, but you have changed the saturation and the value so it is the lightest on a value scale.
+Add enough white to red and you have the palest pink ... which is still a red

 The value scale runs in black/grey/white ... the deepest values are at one end and the palest values are at the other end of the scale.
 In between the colors are called midtones.
 The saturation of the color in your fabric shouldn't be confused with the value of the fabrics you're putting together.
 One way to get a good idea of the values of the fabric you have chosen is to take small pieces and tape them onto a piece of paper and put them on a black and white copier.

 A quicker way is to take digital photographs of your fabrics in black and white so you can instantly view the value scale you have chosen.
 By doing this you are removing the color/hue and will be left looking at your fabrics in terms of value -- light, dark and midtones.
 A striking quilt will have all three levels ... a really nice quilt will have at least two values, and a boring quilt will have only one value -- nothing to make the eye move around.
-Zee, one of our readers,
+Zee, one of our readers, just took a black and white photo of a quilt she was putting together and realized she had to move some blocks around to better distribute the values.

 The colors we choose, whether in decorating a room, buying our clothes, or selecting fabrics for quilts, are not arbitrary -- we are attracted or repelled by colors that hold some kind of personal meaning to us.
 Here are some brief explanations of the meanings of some colors ...